 India sustains its democracy on free and fair elections.
-Indians are taught the process of election right from the time they are in school.
+Indians are taught the process of the election right from the time they are in school.
 Interestingly, when they attain the age of 18 years, they have a right to vote.
-In order to qualify for voting in Indian legislative and parliamentary elections, there is a requirement of Voter Identity Card (ID).
+In order to qualify for voting in Indian legislative and parliamentary elections, there is a requirement of a Voter Identity Card (ID).
 Here, we will help you how to get this national identity card.

 Applying for a new Voter ID card is simple and easy.
 And if you ask us the same question about downloading it online, we will say yes.